dgtized/tile-game/README.md

 always wanted to improve on it.
 Recently I decided to learn Clojure and thought this would be a nice project to dig my teeth into.

+### Commands

+ - *Arrow keys* move the empty tile.
+ - *R* randomizes the tiles for the current dimension
+ - *S* will execute solve-next which is a heuristic based solver which does not actually complete.
+ - *Q* will quit

 ## Update March 2017

 Ported it to cross-compile to clojurescript for the browser.
 Experimenting with